siderolabs/talos/website/content/docs/v0.11/Bare Metal Platforms/matchbox.md

 #### Publishing the Machine Configuration Files

 In bare-metal setups it is up to the user to provide the configuration files over HTTP(S).
-A special kernel parameter (`talos.config`) must be used to inform Talos about _where_ it should retreive its' configuration file.
+A special kernel parameter (`talos.config`) must be used to inform Talos about _where_ it should retrieve its' configuration file.
 To keep things simple we will place `controlplane.yaml`, and `join.yaml` into Matchbox's `assets` directory.
 This directory is automatically served by Matchbox.